jlibovicky/class-quiz/quizzes/ml_intro_lect08.md

 4. Pearson correlation is ideal value, whereas Spearman correlation is an estimate from the data.

+## What is the difference between Spearman correlation $\rho$ and Kendal's $\tau$?

+1. $\rho$ is inversely proportional to $\tau$.
+2. (X) They are different metrics for quantifying rank correlation.
+3. They are equivalent up to a constant.
+4. Spearman correlation is considered obsolete and in newer papers replaced by Kendal's $\tau$.

 ## Cohen's $\kappa$ quantifies

 1. normalized Spearman correlation between ranking by two annotators.